LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

   - a text input with the place holder "First name"
   - a text input with the place holder "Last name"
   - a text input with the place holder "Favorite color"
-  - a submit button with the text "Thats me!"
+  - a submit button with the text "That's me!"
-- When you type your first name, last name and favorite color into the text fields and press "Thats me!" the page reloads and displays the text "Welcome back [first_name] [last_name] I bet your favorite color is [favorite_color]!".
+- When you type your first name, last name and favorite color into the text fields and press "That's me!", the page reloads and displays the text "Welcome back [first_name] [last_name] I bet your favorite color is [favorite_color]!".
   - Example: If I enter "Ada", "Lovelace", "Green" and hit "Save my name!"
 The only thing I should see on the page is "Welcome back Ada Lovelace I bet your favorite color is green".
 - If I reload the page I should still see the same text
-- When I delete my cookies I should see the form again
+- When I delete my cookies or visit the site in an incognito window, I should see the form again.

 ## App 3 - An insecure session